ljdyer/Feature-Restoration-Evaluator/README.md

             Either a single string, or a list or pandas.Series object of strings ('documents') to use as the hypothesis corpus.
-            (Number of documents must be the same as reference.) capitalisation (bool):
+            (Number of documents must be the same as reference.) capitalization (bool):
-            Whether or not to treat capitalisation as a feature to be assessed. feature_chars (Str_or_List):
+            Whether or not to treat capitalization as a feature to be assessed. feature_chars (Str_or_List):
             A string or list of characters containing other characters to treat as features (e.g. '., ' for periods, commas, and spaces.)